-I \\\\\\ have fully read and understand the syllabus for COU 601: Counseling Skills and Techniques taught by Dr. East during the \\\\\\ term.
-By signing this form, I acknowledge that the following statements are true:

-- I understand that I have access to the current version of the syllabus both electronically and paper via request to Dr. East at all times during the term. - I acknowledge that Dr. East has verbally gone over the syllabus in class and has offered time in class to address any questions or concerns. - I understand each of the course assignments, requirements, due dates, and consequences. - I understand that I may email, call, or schedule a meeting with Dr. East during MAC office hours to discuss the syllabus.
-I know that I may find contact information on the syllabus. - I understand that it is my responsibility to reach out to Dr. East or my Academic Advisor if I do not understand any of the requirements or expectations in this course.
+I have fully read and understand the syllabus for COU Counseling Skills and Techniques taught by Dr. East during the term.
+By signii ng this form, I acknowledge that the following statements are true: • I understand that I have access to the current version of the syllabus both electronically and · paper via request to Dr. East at all times during the term. • I acknowledge that Dr. East has verbally gone over the syllabus in class and has offered time in class to address any questions or concerns.
+Lyndamatand analysis the anyman againments magazinemants due dates and appropriate • I understand each of the course assignments, requirements, due dates, and consequences. • I understand that I may email, call, or schedule a meeting with Dr. East during MAC office hours to discuss the syllabus.
+I know that I may find contact information on the syllabus. • I understand that it is my responsibility to reach out to Dr. East or my Academic Advisor if I do not understand any of the requirements or expectations in this course.
+Stude ent Signature Date Stude Date Date